brefphp/dashboard/Permissions.md

 To summarize, grant access to AWS resources, and the Dashboard will reflect that.
 It is no different than the official AWS CLI.

+### Minimal permissions

+In order to work, the Bref Dashboard must have the following permissions:

+- `cloudformation:ListStacks`: in order to let the user select a stack.

+  Note that while this permissions grants listing all stacks, it doesn't grant **accessing all stacks**: only listing their names.

+All other permissions are optional.

+To be able to open a CloudFormation stack (also called an "application" in the Dashboard), the user must be able to describe the stack:

+- `cloudformation:DescribeStackResources`

 ## IAM profiles

 The Bref Dashboard supports all IAM profiles configured in `~/.aws/credentials`.
 When selecting an application, you can easily change region and AWS profile: